-The Counseling Center provides individual counseling to students.
+Counseling and Health Promotion Services provides individual counseling to students.
 This service is free and lasts approximately 50 minutes.
 Depending on the needs, students generally attend counseling for 8 to 10 sessions.

 Students attend counseling for many common treatment concerns such as:

 - College related stressors and challenges

 - Testing/performance anxiety

 - Transitional and adaptive challenges

 - Disturbing and harmful behaviors or gestures to self and/or others

 - Prevention and intervention of suicidal ideation

 - Gay, lesbian, bisexual and transgender related issues and concerns